 25 October: Our first ever ‘divestment dinner’.
 Seven guests watched Do The Math, and then discussed divestment as a strategy.
 A template letter for writing to investment managers requesting fossil free investments was distributed.
 Participants were invited to register support for Fossil Free SA.
 Salad was eaten.

 5 July: Presentation on our campaign to the World Student Environment Network 2014 summit.

 20 June: Presentation on our campaign at the Student Energy Summit 2014 at the Cape Peninsula University of Technology.

-5 November: Nine UCT faculty, staff, students and alumni write to UCT asking for information on its current fossil fuel investments, and suggesting divestment.
-We track the UCT story on a separate timeline on our site.
+5 November: Our genesis, as nine UCT faculty, staff, students and alumni write to UCT asking for information on its current fossil fuel investments, and suggesting divestment.
+The UCT campaign is tracked on its own timeline.